EPIC-KITCHENS-100 Challenge

 TOP 3 WINNER

-Our "Multi-Source Multi-Target Unsupervised Domain Adaptation" approach secured a position among the top 3 winner teams at the EPIC-KITCHENS Unsupervised Domain Adaptation Challenge presented at CVPR 2022.
+Our "Multi-Source Multi-Target Unsupervised Domain Adaptation" approach secured a position among the top 3 winner teams at the EPIC-KITCHENS UDA Challenge presented at CVPR 2022.

 Challenge Context